-For the FOT credit, businesses must meet the base QETC criteria, but with additional restrictions and certain modifications.
+For the FOT credit, businesses must have primary products and services that are themselves emerging technology and satisfy additional restrictions.
 First, a business must have 100 employees or less, with at least 75 percent employed in New York State.
 Also, the R & D funds to net sales ratio must equal or exceed 6 percent.
 Finally, gross revenues may not exceed \$20 million for the immediately preceding tax year.